polatengin/utah/README.md

 - `process.command()` - Get the command line that started the process
 - `process.status()` - Get the current process status/state

+#### Process Management

+- `process.start()` - Start a new process with command and optional arguments, working directory, and I/O redirection

 ### Process Functions Usage

 ```typescript